 Like the main application, the CLI is free and open-source.
-It supports most of Mockoon features, and we tried to make it as fast as possible.
+It supports all of Mockoon features, and we tried to make it as fast as possible.

-The CLI takes a Mockoon data export file and runs the specified environment.
+The CLI can directly run a Mockoon environment file.
 You can either provide the data as a local file or a URL where you host it.

 You can also list the running mock API processes to get some information about them (port, PID, CPU, memory, etc.) or stop them completely.

 It's also compatible with your data files in an older format as it automatically migrates them before running the mock.